Mobile Logo in White

 Epidemiology of Childhood Cancer in Children, Adolescents, and Young Adults

 This is an ongoing registry and repository for the study of etiologic factors in cancer development in our population of South Texas.
-This protocol also supports tumor acquisition and clinical annotation for the GCCRI PDX Core funded through CPRIT.
+This protocol also supports tumor acquisition and clinical annotation for the GCCRI PDX Core, funded through CPRIT and now incorporated into the NCI-funded Children’s Cancer Data Initiative (CCDI).
+Her laboratory is also studying genetic admixture in children with pediatric cancer across different racial and ethic backgrounds with an emphasis on Hispanic children.

 Novel strategies for the treatment of liver cancer in children.

-This project funded by the Owens Foundation is conducting mechanistic studies on novel agents for the treatment of liver tumors in children.
+This project, previously funded by the Owens Foundation, and is currently funded by a Hyundai Hope on Wheels grant and is conducting mechanistic studies on novel agents for treating liver tumors in children.
 Novel agents were selected based on high-throughput screens in the Center for Innovative Drug Discovery.

 Predictive Biomarkers and Novel Therapies in High-Risk Pediatric Liver Cancers (collaboration with Baylor College of Medicine)